bruj0/vault-recovery-key/README.md

 	/home/ubuntu/vault-recovery-key/main.go:108 +0x6b4
   ```
 ## Solution
 Check the following variables and their values.
 Check that the service account has been granted access to the keyring and key.
+Ensure that you've set the proper environment variables, most notably the key ring and crypto key variables (these env variables start with `GCPCKMS`, not `GCPKMS`).
+Ensure that you've set the GCP project ID and not the name of the project.

 ```
 $ export "GOOGLE_CREDENTIALS" = "service-account.json"
-$ export "GOOGLE_PROJECT" = "rodrigo-support"
+$ export "GOOGLE_PROJECT" = "project-id-goes-here"
-$ export "GOOGLE_REGION"="global"
+$ export "GOOGLE_REGION" = "global"
-$ export "GCPCKMS_WRAPPER_KEY_RING" = "vault"
+$ export "GCPCKMS_WRAPPER_KEY_RING" = "name-of-keyring-goes-here"
-$ export "GCPCKMS_WRAPPER_CRYPTO_KEY" = "vault-unsealer"
+$ export "GCPCKMS_WRAPPER_CRYPTO_KEY" = "name-of-vault-unseal-key-from-keyring-goes-here"
 ```
 # Additional information
-Tested and verified to work against Vault 1.9.3 using `gcpckms` Auto-Unseal.
+Tested and verified to work against Vault 1.8.1 and 1.9.3 using `gcpckms` Auto-Unseal.